dlgeorge/dlgeorge.github.io/_projects/barryarm-project.md

 ---
-title: 'Assessing the tsunamigenic potential from a large landslide in Alaska'
+title: 'Assessment of a landslide tsunami threat in Alaska'
-subtitle: 'modeling a hypothetical landslide, wave generation, and tsunamis in Prince William Sound, Alaska, with D-Claw'
+subtitle: 'modeling a hypothetical landslide, wave generation, and resulting tsunami with D-Claw'
 date: 2021-08-01 00:00:00
-description: Case study of assessing wave potential by modeling a large landslide failure from the monitored site in the Barry Arm of Harriman Fjord, Prince William Sound, Alaksa.
+description: Assessment of the wave generating potential of a large landslide failure in the Barry Arm of Harriman Fjord, Prince William Sound, Alaksa.
 featured_image: '/images/projects/tyndall/ObliqueDClaw60s.png'
 ---